louwrentius/eztables/README.md

     allow_forward $eth1_net any any any
 ```

 That's easy right?
-It's just two lines because Eztables can detect all network interfacesalso determine which one is connected to the internet (eth0).
+It's just two lines because Eztables can detect all network interfaces and it can also figure out which interface is connected to the internet (eth0).

 This rule will allow SSH access to this router/firewall.